Gwynt y Môr Community Fund | RWE in the UK

 Gwynt y Môr Fund

-Gwynt y Môr community fund is an exciting opportunity to make a long term impact on the sustainable development of North Wales.
 Over the lifetime of the project (which we expect to be up to 25 year), it will invest over £19 million into projects across North Wales.

 The highly flexible fund focuses on the themes of:

-• Building strong and sustainable communities;
+• Building strong and sustainable communities

-• Developing prosperous communities with strong economic growth;
+• Developing prosperous communities with strong economic growth

-• Reducing poverty and inequality in communities.
+• Reducing poverty and inequality in communities

 The fund is administered by Community & Voluntary Support Conwy (CVSC) in co-operation with Denbighshire and Flintshire councils for voluntary services.
 Full details about the fund criteria, the area of benefit, application process and who has received funds so far, can be found here.